Ben-21/capstone-neuefische/README.md

 ## Overview

+The deployed project can be found at [Be Human](https://be-human.schaefer-inet.de)
+The app is **only for mobile view** designed - please use your phone or switch your browser, via inspect/ dev-tools, to mobile view.

-Title: Be Human - Humanitarian Project Platform
+Title: Be Human - A Humanitarian Project Platform

 Summary:
 "Be Human" is an innovative application developed using a comprehensive tech stack that includes Java, Spring Boot, REST, Maven, JUnit, React, TypeScript, MongoDB, and Docker.
 The platform serves as a hub for fostering participation in humanitarian initiatives.